fanweng/cpp-programming/knowledge-base/concurrency/multithreading/locks.md

 	+ its destructor is called, and mutex is released
 + if `getVar()` throws an exception, `std::lock_guard` also releases the mutex

+> ideal for the usage that only needs to lock/unlock once.

 ## `std::unique_lock`

 In addition to `std::lock_guard`, `std::unique_lock` offers: